skhanal5/clip-farmer/README.md

 #### TikTok Credentials
 Next, you will need the `TIKTOK_CLIENT_KEY` and `TIKTOK_CLIENT_SECRET` values from your registered application on the [TikTok Developer Dashboard](https://developers.tiktok.com/apps).
 When registering, your application it is recommended that you make a Sandbox account.

-In addition to the above, the application requires you to register an `Target User` so that you can post content on that account's behalf.
+In your register application, allocate a `Target User` so that you can post content on that account's behalf.
 We make use of the `TIKTOK_CLIENT_KEY` and `TIKTOK_CLIENT_SECRET` to fetch an OAuth token on behalf of that user.

-#### Running the Application
-From there, you can run the `main.go` file using the command `go run ./cmd` to start the application